omermumtaz05/RISC-V-multicycle-FPGA/datapath/instruction_sequences/README.md

 The sequences were used to fully test and verify beq, lw, sw, and all r-type instructions, along with negative immediate values, x0 consistently storing 32'b0, beq when registers are not equal, and sw/lw memory consistency.

+Addresses 0 to 127 are allocated for instruction memory and the remaning addresses 128 - 255 are allocated for data memory, allowing us to have a total of 32 instructions in one sequence as memory is byte addressable.

 ## Instruction Sequences Used for Testing:
  ### 1.
 ``` assembly